-- i) (3x3)sqm in case of a dwelling with 1 bedroom; - ii) (3.5x4)sqm in case of a dwelling with 2 or 3 bedrooms; - iii) (4x5)sqm in case of a dwelling with 4 or more bedrooms. - b) For the purpose of clause 3.7.2.3a) above, the total number of bedrooms within a dwelling shall include any room that is capable of being used as a bedroom (i.e study room). - Master bedrooms shall have a minimum internal area of 12 square metres (excluding wardrobe space); - All other bedrooms proposed shall have a minimum internal area of 9 square metres (excluding wardrobe space); - e) All dining and living areas shall be well designed and of sufficient size for both furniture and movement/circulation through the dwelling.
+- a) The indoor living areas (i.e family room and lounges) within a dwelling (that forms part of a multi dwelling housing development) shall have a minimum of one unfragmented area that is not less than: - i) (3x3)sqm in case of a dwelling with 1 bedroom; - ii) (3.5x4)sqm in case of a dwelling with2 or 3 bedrooms; - iii) (4x5)sqm in case of a dwelling with 4 or more bedrooms. - b) For the purpose of clause 3.7.2.3a) above, the total number of bedrooms within a dwelling shall include any room that is capable of being used as a bedroom (i.e study room). - Master bedrooms shall have a minimum internal area of 12 square metres (excluding wardrobe space); - All other bedrooms proposed shall have a minimum internal area of 9 square metres (excluding wardrobe space); - e) All dining and living areas shall be well designed and of sufficient size for both furniture and movement/circulation through the dwelling.
 Submitted plans shall include examples of furnished floor plans that demonstrate that the design enables the use of each room for its intended purpose in a manner that does not restrict the movement of people within and through the room.